-Psychological workplace risks, meaning workplace factors that can cause stress, such as bullying and harassment, have increasingly become generally acknowledged as global issues, affecting all countries, professions and workers.
+Psychological workplace risks, meaning workplace factors that can cause stress, such as bullying and harassment, have increasingly become generally acknowledged as global issues.
+This affects all countries, professions and workers.

 Today, we will discuss about workplace or office bullying and how to manage various situations associated with this matter.